mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 The device model itself as well as the properties and actions include a way to annotate them with a semantic type.
 The semantic type is optional - however it is strongly recommended to include semantic annotations in all device models for documentation purposes.
 It is expected that a set of universal as well as domain-specific ontologies will be defined in the near future within different verticals.

-#### Semantic device types
+#### Semantic types for devices

-A  set of semantic annotations for devices is defined below.
+A set of semantic types for devices will be defined in a later version of this specification.
 A device can implement multiple device types simultaneously.

 ==-- needs more work --==